 The sad reality of Uttar Pradesh’s failing healthcare system has been highlighted by the tragedy that showed its ugly face in Gorakhpur, where as many as 60 children died at the Baba Raghav Das Medical College.
 Call it a coincidence, but it comes as a surprise that the tragedy occurred in Yogi Adityanath’s turf.
 He has been representing the constituency since 1998.
 His government has presented statistics to suggest that fatalities aren’t unusual given a large number of patients being treated at the hospital.
-Continue reading “Healthcare system in Uttar Pradesh not in the best of health”
+Continue reading “Healthcare in Uttar Pradesh: Not in the best of health”

 Sit in a closed room, close your eyes and imagine this: Salman Khan pulling out a pack of cigarettes out of his pocket and smoking a few of them before going all guns blazing against the bad guys.
 Think of Ranbir Kapoor smoking a cigarette while reliving the memories he spent with his beloved.

 “ All of us were born because of menstrual blood, yet it’s considered impure”

 I’ve read close to a thousand articles around the very concept of women empowerment.
 You see women taking giant strides in each and every sphere of life.
 Be it work, sport or business, women are everywhere.
 It’s really heartening to see women finally coming out of the clutches of poverty and making their presence felt.
 But hold on, there’s one thing that keeps bothering me.
 I really fail to understand why on earth we consider women ‘impure’ during menstrual cycles?